 The main power switch is located on the back side of the Computer Console.
-Turn the computer console switch ON.
-Some models will automatically boot to the alignment program others may require pressing the on switch of the PC to begin the power-on sequence.
+Turn the computer console switch ON followed by pressing the on switch on the front of the PC to begin the power-on sequence.

 When the power switch is turned on, the unit initiates the computer boot-up.
 Text should appear on the screen as boot-up begins and counting numbers are shown as the memory of the unit is checked and verified.
 Many additional lines of computer configuration will appear on screen and scroll up as the computer completes the system boot sequence.
 The Home screen will appear next as the software finishes loading.

-The boot sequence will take a few moments.
+This boot sequence will take a few moments.
 If any problems are encountered during the Power On boot-up sequence, consult the service representative in your area.